Electronic signatures and legality in the United States, United Kingdom, and European Union

 Not all eSignature solutions are created equally.
 The DocuSign electronic signature solution in the United States complies with the definition of an electronic signature under the Electronic Signatures in Global and National Commerce (ESIGN) Act and the Uniform Electronic Transactions Act (UETA).

-In the UK, the equivalent legislation to the ESIGN Act in the USA was also established in 2000, known as the UK Electronic Communication Act.
-DocuSign warrants its eSignature solution complies with the definition of an electronic signature under this act.
+In the United Kingdom, the equivalent legislation to the ESIGN Act in the United States was the Electronic Communications Act 2000.
+DocuSign warrants that its electronic eSignature solution complies with the definition of an electronic signature under this act.

 European Union (EU)

-Most countries in the world have adopted an electronic signature law, and DocuSign’s form of electronic signature meets the definition of a valid electronic signature under the vast majority of those laws.
+Many countries in the world have adopted an electronic signature law or recognize electronic signatures.
+The DocuSign form of electronic signature meets the definition of a valid electronic signature under the vast majority of those laws.